 Most of the investees operate in the financial sector and their direct impact on biodiversity-sensitive areas is negligible.
-As such, the Fund does not have direct exposure to companies that negatively affect biodiversity sensitive areas.
+As such, the Fund does not have direct exposure to companies that negatively affect biodiversity-sensitive areas.

-However, the Investment Manager is doing its best effort to calculate or estimate the impacts of the FI's underlying portfolio to activities located near or in biodiversitysensitive areas which could negatively affect these areas.
-Research is taking place on the best tools to map and match national biodiversity-sensitive areas to portfolio activities' locations.
-Efforts are made to raise awareness of the investees on the biodiversity sensitive areas and the environmental and social risk management system that needs to be put in place when investing in companies active in or near these areas.
-A specific analysis was done on 48% of the portfolio of investments and on this segment, the Investment Manager concluded that the Investees of the Sub Fund do not have activities that could negatively affect biodiversity sensitive areas.
+However, the Investment Manager is doing its best effort to calculate or estimate the impacts of the FI's underlying portfolio to activities located near or in biodiversity-sensitive areas which could negatively affect these areas.
+Research is taking place on the best tools to map and match national biodiversity-sensitive areas to portfolio activity locations.
+Efforts are made to raise awareness of the investees on the biodiversity-sensitive areas and the environmental and social risk management system that needs to be put in place when investees work with companies active in or near these areas.
+In parallel, a specific pre-assessment, based on proxy indicators, was done on 68% of the portfolio of investments.
+In this segment, the Investment Manager concluded that the Investees of the Fund do not have activities that could negatively affect biodiversity-sensitive areas.

-The specific tonnes of emissions to water being difficult to collect from non-EU investees, the Fund opted to report its exposure to sectors likely to generate high emissions to water.
+The specific tons of emissions to water being difficult to collect from non-EU investee, the Fund opted to report its exposure to sectors likely to generate high emissions to water.